smitdalt/machine-learning/README.md

 - Understand the concepts and application of supervised, unsupervised, semi-supervised, and reinforcement learning.
 - The ability to analyze a data set including the ability to understand which data attributes (dimensions) affect the outcome.
 - Understand the application of learned models to problems in classification, prediction, clustering, computer vision, and NLP.
-- Understand deep learning concepts including representation learning.
+- Understand deep learning concepts and architectures including representation learning Multi-layer Perceptrons, Convolutional Neural Networks, Recurrent Neural Networks, and Attention Mechanisms.
 - The ability to assess the quality of predictions and inferences.
 - The ability to apply methods to real world data sets.